digital-asset/daml/unreleased.rst

   ``"%templates"`` in place of ``"templateIds"`` to select which templates' contracts are returned.
 See `issue #2777 <https://github.com/digital-asset/daml/issues/2777>`_.
 + [DAML Compiler] **BREAKING CHANGE** Move the DAML-LF produced by generic template instantiations closer to the surface syntax.
 See the documentation on `How DAML types are translated to DAML-LF <https://docs.daml.com/app-dev/daml-lf-translation.html#template-types>`__ for details.
++ [DAML Assistant] The `daml.yaml` file now supports an additional field `build-options`, which you can use to list cli options you want added to invocations of `daml build` and `daml ide`.